RoySadaka/lpd/README.md

 todos:
+* in trainer - expose summary method with pretty printing
 * attach all callbacks to train loop
 * handle scheduler.step() that takes parameters
 * change CallbackContext to accept 2 subcontexts, for train/val